How to Make Alkaki Hausa Snack

 Tags:

 Alkali is a Hausa snack prepared with local ingredients by the Hausa people.
-It is a snack served to visitors, mostly during occasions.
-Like in weddings, it is usually prepared in large quantities for the bride to welcome her visitors and well-wishers.
-There is a popular saying to it, “Alkaki da zuma sai Sarki” meaning Alkaki that is coated with honey is for kings.
-In this article, we will be looking at how to make Alkaki Hausa snack.
+It is a snack served to visitors, mostly during special occasions.
+Like at weddings, it is usually prepared in large quantities for the bride to welcome her visitors and well-wishers.
+There is a popular saying to it: “Alkaki da zuma sai Sarki” meaning Alkaki that is coated with honey is for kings.
+In this article, we will be looking at how to make an Alkaki Hausa snack.

 Let’s go right into it!

-Step 1: Spread the wheat on a tray and hand-pick unwanted substances in the wheat.
+Step 1: Spread the wheat on a tray and hand-pick any unwanted substances in the wheat.

 Step 2: Pound to reduce the chaff (optional).
 Then wash with water and spread to dry.

-Step 4: Get the container and mix the grinded wheat with the yoghurt/milk and oil.
+Step 4: Get the container and mix the grinded wheat with the yogurt, milk, and oil.
 Mix it to form a dough.

 Step 5: Cover it for 3-5 hours.